karjalanp11rakka/naval-conquest/README.md

 ## License

 This project is licensed under the MIT License, except for the `lib` folder.
-See the [LICENSE](LICENSE.txt) file for more details.
+See the [LICENSE](LICENSE.txt) file for details.